mofojed/deephaven-js-plugin-template/README.md

 - The plugin will have access to the client and redux store to update data as it sees fit (or pass back workspace data to be updated?)
 - Can the RefreshToken storage be part of the plugin flow somehow?
 - Enterprise vs. Community difference - Enterprise currently has a lot of stuff that [it gets/sets as part of the login process](https://github.com/deephaven-ent/iris/blob/0d9ee83b3ff8b02563781bc24776176fb8269178/web/client-ui/src/login/Login.jsx#L302).
 Some of this stuff is Enterprise specific (e.g. creating the `WorkspaceStorage` backed by PQ, need to have some way to initialize that - could still be the app level?)
+- What should we do if no login plugin is specified?
+  - Combine default plugin or just use preshared key plugin
+- Should Web UI be pulling the auth config values before passing it to plugin?

 #### Example flow - Anonymous login
 ```mermaid